smak0v/qteam_quest/docs/GAMES.md

     - a flag of whether the game passed or not;

-    - number of seats purchased for this game.
+    - number of seats purchased for this game;

+    - reserved places count for user from request.

 - ```/api/games/game_pk/``` (DELETE)